Dewar help control and maintain the liquid nitrogen density.

 Applications of Liquid Nitrogen

-1. Food Preservation: Used for flash freezing foods, which preserves quality and texture better than conventional freezing methods.
+1. Food Preservation: Used for flash-freezing foods, which preserves quality and texture better than conventional freezing methods.

 2. Medical Use: Commonly used to preserve biological samples, including blood, tissues, and vaccines, and for cryotherapy treatments.